Avik9/Sequitur-Algorithm/README.md

 In that case, the compressed output will consist simply of SOT followed immediately by EOT, without any intervening blocks.

-In order to output the rules within a block you will need to implement functions that are capable of emitting UTF-8 encoded Unicode code points.
+In order to output the rules within a block I implemented functions that are capable of emitting UTF-8 encoded Unicode code points.
-These are essentially the inverses of what you had to implement in order to read the rules from a block.
+These are essentially the inverses of what I had to implement in order to read the rules from a block.

 # Part 7: Running the Completed Program